immense/Remotely/README.md

 * Theme: The color theme to use for the site.
 Values are "Light" or "Dark".
 This can also be configured per-user in Account - Options.
 * UseWebRtc: Attempt to create a peer-to-peer connection via WebRTC for screen sharing.
     * Only works on Windows agents.
-    * Session recording will not work if a WebRTC connection is made.

 ## .NET Core Deployments